beavelar/1brc/python/README.md

 Ended the optimization attempts early as it wasn't really intuitive debugging the slow downs through the profiler. py-spy might have been better to use but with the inability to setup on Mac I won't be able to use it

+One upside to the python attempts is that iterating through the versions was very easy.
+I was able to complete all attempt in a couple of hours.
+This may also be because I had a better general idea of how I wanted to attempt it since I tackled the go attempt already but iterating over the attempts did feel incredibly easy

 ## Setup, Run and Profile

 ```bash